What is U-Build?

 What does it cost

 Costs vary according to size, repeatability and location.
-We are currently working on an online sales platform to provide instant costs, but in the meantime if you email [email protected] with your requirements we will be able to provide a quote.
+We are currently working on an online sales platform to provide instant costs, but in the meantime please email [email protected] with your requirements and we will be able to provide a quote.

 Does it need to have a flat roof?

 No, the system has also been used to create pitched roofs, though flat roof systems are typically more cost effective.